xxl4tomxu98/redis-leaderboard-django/README.md

 Problem with unsupported flags when deploying google cloud run button
 </a>

-# How it works?
-## 1. How the data is stored:
+## 1. How the data is stored

 <ol>
     <li>The AAPL's details - market cap of 2,6 triillions and USA origin - are stored in a hash like below:
       <pre> <a href="https://redis.io/commands/hset">HSET</a> "company:AAPL" symbol "AAPL" market_cap "2600000000000" country USA</pre>
      </li>
     <li>The Ranks of AAPL of 2,6 trillions are stored in a <a href="https://redislabs.com/ebook/part-1-getting-started/chapter-1-getting-to-know-redis/1-2-what-redis-data-structures-look-like/1-2-5-sorted-sets-in-redis/">ZSET</a>.
       <pre><a href="https://redis.io/commands/zadd">ZADD</a>  companyLeaderboard 2600000000000 company:AAPL</pre>
     </li>
 </ol>

 <br/>

-## 2. How the data is accessed:
+## 2. How the data is accessed

 <ol>
     <li>Top 10 companies: <pre><a href="https://redis.io/commands/zrevrange">ZREVRANGE</a> companyLeaderboard 0 9 WITHSCORES</pre> </li>
     <li>All companies: <pre><a href="https://redis.io/commands/zrevrange">ZREVRANGE</a> companyLeaderboard 0 -1 WITHSCORES</pre> </li>